gemc/docs/webPage/source/documentation/tutorials/2/basicGUIp2.rst

+:orphan:

 ========================
 My First Volume  - *1/5*
 ========================

-In this tutorial you will build a liquid hydrogen target and a paddle made from a custom scintillator material.
+In this tutorial you will build a liquid hydrogen target and a paddle with a custom scintillator material.
 You will use variations to study two options for paddle length.

 Pre-requisites
 ^^^^^^^^^^^^^^